linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 There is little active management of a unit investment trust because once established, the portfolio composition is fixed; hence, these trusts are referred to as unmanaged.
 Trusts tend to invest in relatively uniform types of assets; for example, one trust may invest in municipal bonds, another in corporate bonds.
 The uniformity of the portfolio is consistent with the lack of active management.
 The trusts provide investors a vehicle to purchase a pool of one particular type of asset that can be included in an overall portfolio as desired.

 Sponsors of unit investment trusts earn their profit by selling shares in the trust at a premium to the cost of acquiring the underlying assets.
-For example, a trust that has purchased  $5 million of assets may sell 5,000 shares to the public at a price of$ 1,030 per share, which (assuming the trust has no liabilities) represents a  $3\%$  premium over the net asset value of the securities held by the trust.
+For example, a trust that has purchased  \$5 million of assets may sell 5,000 shares to the public at a price of\$ 1,030 per share, which (assuming the trust has no liabilities) represents a  $3\%$  premium over the net asset value of the securities held by the trust.
 The  $3\%$  premium is the trustee's fee for establishing the trust.

 Investors who wish to liquidate their holdings of a unit investment trust may sell the shares back to the trustee for net asset value.
 The trustees can either sell enough securities from the asset portfolio to obtain the cash necessary to pay the investor, or they may instead sell the shares to a new investor (again at a slight premium to net asset value).
 Unit investment trusts have steadily lost market share to mutual funds in recent years.
-While mutual fund assets have soared, assets in such trusts declined from  $105 billion in 1990 to only$ 78 billion in 2021.
+While mutual fund assets have soared, assets in such trusts declined from  \$105 billion in 1990 to only\$ 78 billion in 2021.

 # Managed Investment Companies